turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 Let's think about some of the limitations of our trivial cache example:

 * What happens if we request a different pizza type?
-* What happend if we make a new pizza shop?
+* What happens if we make a new pizza shop?
 * What happens if we change the underlying technique of making a pizza?

 It's important to remember that while caching is a very useful technique,